Choose Your Study Destination

 • NCEA replaces the former School Certificate (Year 11), Sixth Form Certificate (Year 12), and Bursary & Higher School Certificate (Year 13).

-1. Study Pathways: Since the Vietnamese secondary education system has 12 years while New Zealand has 13 years with subject specialization in the final two years, Vietnamese students applying to study secondary school in New Zealand may fall into one of the following situations:
+1. Study Pathways: As some countries follow a 12-year school curriculum, while New Zealand has a 13-year secondary education system with subject specialization in the final two years, students applying to study secondary school in New Zealand may fall into one of the following situations:

 • Accepted into the next appropriate year level.
-For example: students finishing Grade 9 in Vietnam may enter Year 10 in New Zealand; students finishing Grade 10 may enter Year 11, and so on.
+For example: students finishing Grade 9 in home country may enter Year 10 in New Zealand; students finishing Grade 10 may enter Year 11, and so on.

 • Accelerated placement (skipping a year), applicable to students with strong academic performance and English proficiency who successfully pass the school’s academic and English interview.

-2. Admission Requirements: General entry requirements for international students applying for secondary school include good conduct, academic performance of at least “fairly good” (equivalent to 6.5/10 in Vietnam), and English proficiency equivalent to PTE Academic 38–46 or IELTS 5.0–5.5.
-Students who do not meet the English requirement should take an English placement test at Duc Anh and complete additional English study in New Zealand before entering the mainstream secondary program.
+2. Admission Requirements: General entry requirements for international students applying for secondary school include good conduct, academic performance of at least “fairly good” (equivalent to 6.5/10), and English proficiency equivalent to PTE Academic 38 - 46 or IELTS 5.0 - 5.5.
+Students who do not meet the English requirement should take an English placement test at Duc Anh EduConnect and complete additional English study in New Zealand before entering the mainstream secondary program.

 4. Students under 18 years old must stay in a homestay, and some schools require students to have an approved guardian for international students under 18.